It’s no secret that construction projects can get complicated — quickly.

 The steps we’ve outlined above don’t cover all of the details that go into planning a project of this scale, but they should give you an idea of what tasks to prioritize based on where you are in the process.

-Cedreo’s home building software includes several features that makes all phases of construction easier–from the initial planning stage down to the last item on the close out list.
+Cedreo’s home building software includes several features that make all phases of construction easier–from the initial planning stage down to the last item on the close-out list.

 Sign up for a free account to see these features in action.